 5. That said, Do use a satin-lined scarf or headband.

 This will prevent your edges from getting frizzy.
 Satin will reduce friction and breakage during your workout.
+Just remember to keep it loose.

 6. Don’t touch your hair or take out your scarf/headband until your hair is dry.